Hank Locklin: 1955–1974: Move to RCA Records and biggest success

 In 1955, Locklin switched to the larger RCA Records.
-Collaborating with producer Chet Atkins, Locklin developed a more simplistic musical style.
+Collaborating with producer Chet Atkins, Locklin developed a simpler musical style.
 His recordings often included heavy acoustic guitar and piano production.
-These styles were further individualized by that of The Nashville A-Team, a group of studio musicians that included Floyd Cramer and several others.
+These styles were individualized by that of the Nashville A-Team, a group of studio musicians who included Floyd Cramer and several others.
 In 1956, he had his first hit with RCA titled "Why Baby Why".
-The single reached the top ten of the Billboard Country & Western Records Most Played By Folk Disk Jockeys chart, becoming his first major hit in three years.
+The single reached the top 10 of the Billboard Country and Western Records Most Played By Folk Disk Jockeys chart, becoming his first major hit in three years.
 It was followed in 1957 by "Geisha Girl".
-The song not only reached number five on the Billboard country chart, but was also his first to reach the pop chart, climbing to number 66.
-The hit was included on his debut studio album, Foreign Love.
-Marketed towards overseas servicemen, the record would be one of several concept albums released by Locklin during his career.
-In 1958, Locklin had two more major hits with "It's a Little More Like Heaven" and a remake of "Send Me the Pillow You Dream On".
+The song reached number five on the Billboard country chart, and was his first to reach the pop chart, climbing to number 66.
+The hit was included on his debut studio album Foreign Love.
+Marketed toward overseas servicemen, the record was one of several concept albums released by Locklin during his career.
+In 1958, Locklin had major hits with "It's a Little More Like Heaven" and a remake of "Send Me the Pillow You Dream On".